St. Clair, Minnesota

-St. Clair or Saint Clair is a city in Blue Earth County, Minnesota, United States, located along the Le Sueur River.
+St. Clair or Saint Clair is a city in Blue Earth County, Minnesota, United States, along the Le Sueur River.
 The population was 750 at the 2020 census.
 It is part of the Mankato-North Mankato Metropolitan Statistical Area.

 History

-St. Clair was originally called Hilton, and was platted under the latter name in 1865.
+St. Clair was originally called Hilton, and was platted under that name in 1865.
 St. Clair was incorporated in 1907; the present name is in honor of General James St. Clair.

 Geography

-According to the U.S. Census Bureau, the city has a total area of 0.82 sqmi, all land.
+According to the U.S. Census Bureau, the city has an area of 0.82 sqmi, all land.

 Minnesota State Highway 83 and County Highway 15 are two of the main routes in the community.